dheerajcoding/Email_dump_dashboard/DEPLOYMENT.md

-# 🚀 Deploying to Render
+# 🚀 Deploying to Render (Separate Frontend & Backend)

-This guide will help you deploy the Email Lead Sync Dashboard to Render.
+This guide will help you deploy the Email Lead Sync Dashboard to Render with **separate services** for frontend and backend.
+This approach provides better performance, independent scaling, and is the recommended production setup.

+## 🏗️ Architecture

+- **Backend Service**: Node.js web service running the API and email polling
+- **Frontend Service**: Static site serving the React application
+- **Database**: MongoDB Atlas (cloud database)

 ## 📋 Prerequisites